 Even the smiliest Thai person must get frustrated at being asked about the same old prurient clichés, particularly about ladyboys and the social role of women-who-work-as-prostitutes.
 One night our group of humanitarians and alternative thinkers ended up in a strip bar on the street called Soi Cowboy.
 We tried to join in with the hilarity but I’d read too much about the background to have a lot of fun.
 There is a mythology that sex workers are more respected back in their home villages.
 I hope it’s true and that they’re not coerced.
 It’s also nice to think I would never have to take my clothes off and waggle my arse in the face of fat German tourists.
 That whole supply and demand thing is probably a key factor.

 Two cities that make for useful comparison are Bangkok and Mexico City.
 Before going to the former we spent a year living in the latter.
-There are obvious point in common (heat, traffic, spices, political chaos) but in terms of walkability the Mexican capital is (relatively speaking) paradise, with its abundant green spaces and (where we were living) leafy boulevards We were also lucky to spend ten days in Cuba, where the heat was often unbearable.
-We are making a sterling contribution to global overheating by virtue of our globetrotting.
-We will have some great travelling stories to regale our daughter with should we be able to stop gasping for air long enough to share them.
+There are obvious point in common (heat, traffic, spices, political chaos) but in terms of walkability the Mexican capital is (relatively speaking) paradise, with its abundant green spaces and (where we were living) leafy boulevards.
+Between Mexico and Thailand we also spent ten days in Cuba (ain’t life grand!), where the heat was often unbearable.
+We are making a sterling contribution to global overheating by virtue of our globetrotting and will have some great travelling stories to regale our daughter with should we be able to stop gasping for air long enough to share them.

-There are also some nice, quiet parts of Bangkok: some pleasant side streets and the teak mansion which that silk guy who used to be in the CIA called home.
+There are also, as mentioned, some nice, quieter parts of Bangkok: some pleasant side streets and the teak mansion which that silk guy who used to be in the CIA called home.
 The night markets (particularly JJ Green’s) are a charm and a joy.
-Some of them are actually less markets, more shopping centres, because if there’s one thing which absolutely everyone loves, it’s more shopping centres.
+Some of them are actually less markets, more shopping centres, because if there’s one thing which absolutely everyone loves and that Bangkok is crying out for, it’s more shopping centres.

 At the Foreign Correspondent’s Club we saw a poster for an intriguing upcoming event discussing free speech in the light of the upcoming constitutional referendum.
 It was subsequently banned by the regime, which didn’t want people discussing what they’d be voting on.
+God forbid that participants in referendums should be well-informed, especially by bloody (vomits) experts!
 While we were there things were calm but there was a certain nervousness around the King’s health (he subsequently died in October).
-This is something that it is immensely hard to talk to Thai people and it would be wrong to joke about, especially given that the university hosting us is known as the ‘pillar of the Kingdom’.
+This is something that it is immensely hard to discus with Thai people and it would be wrong to joke about, especially given that the university hosting us is known as the ‘Pillar of the Kingdom’.

 In our brief interactions with people in uniforms we noticed a certain harshness of tone.
 Traffic policement were uniformly brusque, as if no one told them about the smile thing.
 Being snarled and barked at by people in khaki became a daily experience.
 The brutal treatment of those who challenge or offend authority both contrasts and is intertwined with the tweeness of official state promotion.
 The current Prime Minister is a retired general who gives regular speeches on ‘returning happiness to the people’ (he also write a ballad of the same name) and said of those who oppose his regime “Whoever causes chaos to Thailand or disrupts peace and order, they should not be recognised as Thais, because Thais do not destroy each other…The charm of the Thai people is that they look lovely even when they do nothing, because they have smiles”.
 This reminds me of General Wiranto, the sadistic Indonesian general with his love for karaoke.
 The documentary ‘The Act of Killing’ also exposes this deeply sentimental aspect of authoritarianism.
 Autocrats have a necesarilly limited and often puerile emotional range.
 An entertaining complement to Peter York’s classic coffee table book on dictators’ houses would be one on their music collections.
 I suspect that Trump’s CD rack contains a fair few Whitney Houston discs – ‘American Psycho’ Patrick Bateman (a character partly modelled on Trump) was obsessed with the production on her debut album.
 If he gets to lead the G7 I can imagine him, Putin, and Duterte joining in on a rousing version of ‘The Greatest Love of All’.